purs3lab/HandlERR/clang/tools/3c/README.md

 For a complete, worked example, see [our tutorial](https://github.com/correctcomputation/checkedc-tiny-bignum-c/tree/v0_3cconvert) (FIXME: Update this link once Kyle and Shilpa get things sorted out).

+The Microsoft `checkedc-clang` wiki has lots of helpful [advice on porting C programs to Checked C](https://github.com/Microsoft/checkedc/wiki/Legacy-Conversion-Tips), not specific to 3C.

 ## Basic usage

 The task of `3c` is complicated by the fact that the build system for a typical C codebase will call the C compiler once per `.c` file, possibly with different options for each file (include directories, preprocessor definitions, etc.), and then link all the object files at the end.
 A Clang-based whole-program analysis like 3C needs to process all `.c` files at once _with the correct options for each_.
 To achieve this, you get your build system to produce a Clang "compilation database" (a file named `compile_commands.json`) containing the list of `.c` files and the options for each ([how to do this depends on the build system](../../docs/JSONCompilationDatabase.rst)), and then 3C reads this database.